Serenity 6.6.0 Release Notes (2023-03-15)

 )

-It should be more readable than the previous version with code completion support, and as a bonus, you won't have to worry about the implementation details anymore.
+This version should be more readable than the previous one, with code completion support.
+As a bonus, you won't have to worry about the implementation details anymore.

-If the criteria builder we mentioned above is still not friendly enough, or you would prefer to type criteria expressions in a simple string similar to an SQL WHERE
+If the criteria builder we mentioned above is still not user-friendly enough, or you prefer to type criteria expressions in a simple string format similar to an SQL WHERE statement, you can use the new Criteria.parse function:

 Criteria.parse("((Amount is not null) and (Amount >= 5)) or (Status in (1, 2, 3))")

-What if you wanted to make some of the values dynamic, e.g. get them from the UI?
-No, we will not suggest using string concatenation in any case.
+What if you want to make some of the values dynamic, such as getting them from the UI?
+No, we do not suggest using string concatenation in any case.

-One of the reasons to avoid string concatenation to build SQL statements is to avoid SQL injection attacks.
-That risk does not apply here as this string is parsed on the client and converted to a JSON array before being passed to the server.
+One of the reasons to avoid string concatenation to build SQL statements is to prevent SQL injection attacks.
+However, this risk does not apply here since this string is parsed on the client and converted to a JSON array before being passed to the server.

-But it is possible to create invalid expressions, causing parsing errors, especially if the values are strings that might contain quotes.
+Nevertheless, it is possible to create invalid expressions, leading to parsing errors, especially if the values are strings that might contain quotes.

 So what do we do here?
 We use the parameterized syntax: